TastyTales/tastytales.github.io/README.md

 - Refining the Personalities to match a specific format (Right now it's a mix of "You are" and "SEPN is", this should be universal across all results.

 - Adding details on how percentages affect outcomes.

-- Moving the percentage box up to the top of the page for easier screencapping (Probably replacing the progress bar with it on the Results page)

 - Adding a way to navigate between different types.